What is hypoparathyroidism?

 How is hypoparathyroidism diagnosed?

 Your healthcare provider will ask about your past health.
 You will also need a physical exam.
-Blood tests can also measure your calcium, phosphorus, and parathyroid hormone levels.
+Blood and urine tests can also measure your calcium, phosphorus, and parathyroid hormone levels.
 You may need other tests.

 How is hypoparathyroidism treated?